dirtyhenry/mickaelflochlay.com/resume.md

     policy to tuning the whole system to meet production performance requirements (almost real-time order-to-activation flow for a 10M+ clients system)
-*   Promoted to Technical Manager of system, coaching 5-person development team in a Scrum-like method, designing updates and drafting technical specifications.
+*   Promoted to Technical Manager, coaching 5-person development team in a Scrum-like method, designing updates and drafting technical specifications.